zjchen666/cryptography/security_measures.md

 5. ### static buffer checking
      use -D_FORTIFY_SOURCE=2 for GCC.
 6. ### Data execution prevention
     modern Linux distributions typically make the stack non-executable by default.
-    Kernel Support: The Linux kernel has supported non-executable stack protection for many years.
+    _Kernel Support_: The Linux kernel has supported non-executable stack protection for many years.
 This is often enabled by default in the kernel configuration of most distributions.
-    Executable and Linkable Format (ELF): When a program is compiled, the ELF headers can specify that the stack should be non-executable.
+    _Executable and Linkable Format (ELF)_: When a program is compiled, the ELF headers can specify that the stack should be non-executable.
 This is often the default behavior unless explicitly overridden.
+The "-z noexecstack" linker option modifies the ELF headers to include a note that the stack should be non-executable.
-    Hardware Support: Modern CPUs include a feature known as the NX (No Execute) bit, which allows the operating system to mark certain memory regions as non-executable.
+    _Hardware Support_: Modern CPUs include a feature known as the NX (No Execute) bit, which allows the operating system to mark certain memory regions as non-executable.
 The Linux kernel uses this feature to enforce non-executable stack policies.